sigedu-org/website/README.md

     - Modify the `toc` field to read `true` instead of `false` if you have a large post with section headers.
     - Modify the `published` field to have the value `true` instead of `false`.
     - Do _not_ modify the `author`, `author_profile`, and `categories` fields.
 4. Add a news item to the main page `_pages/home.md` by copying the topmost item under the "News" section and modifying the date and content appropriately.
+Make sure you add the `{: .notice--info}` tag at the end of the item rather than just a `{: .notice}` tag.
 5. Submit a pull request from your fork to the SIGEDU website repository.
 6. Address any comments you receive after the pull request is reviewed.
 7. If your post is approved, it will be merged and will appear on the SIGEDU [blog](https://sig-edu.org/blog).